 Note: opening hours were updated in June 2019.
 In any case, recheck the official site before visiting.

 The Franciscan Fathers procured this part at the end of the 19th century.
-And they conducted excavations, mainly of two structures.
-Which are: Peter’s House and the Synagogue.
+And they conducted excavations, mainly of two structures: Peter’s House and the Synagogue.
 We will start our visit from the synagogue.

 Researchers’ opinions differ regarding the date of the synagogue’s construction.
 All agree that it is not the 1st century CE synagogue from the time of Jesus.
 According to most, the Galilee synagogue type, to which the Capernaum synagogue belongs, dates to the Roman period (2nd and 3rd centuries CE).
 It includes Roman architectural elements (the columns and the architectural elements above the columns: the architraves, the friezes, and the cornices) with emphasis on the external form and decoration of the structure.
 Historical data also support this construction date.
 In this period, following the destruction of Jerusalem and the Temple, the Jewish population and its religious institutions were concentrated in the Galilee, where their political and economic predominance made the building of so elaborate a synagogue possible.